mrpotatoes/react-layout-manager/README.md

 <!-- To build a suite of layouts (structure) & tiles (state[ful] components) -->

 #### What
 The `layout` concept is just a simple stateless component that is just structure.
-Preferably something that manages no styles of it's own and if you were to look at it w/o any components injected into it would be just a bunch of rectangles.
+Preferably something that manages no styles of its own and if you were to look at it w/o any components injected into it would be just a bunch of rectangles.

 For example consider this image I found on the internet
 ![blank layout](./docs/readme-layout-example.jpg)

-What the layout itself sould be concerned with is simply the structure of it's regions, how many tiles each region can house, the responsiveness and the like.
+What the layout itself should be concerned with is simply the structure of its regions, how many tiles each region can house, the responsiveness and the like.
 Maybe even extra metadata like widths, heights and potentially allowed colours but none of this is logic, this is ONLY descriptive of itself.

 For instance in the image above in the regions `Image 1` and `Image 2` would be regions that would only house 1 component each (tile) and within each of these regions it would only allow image tiles.